A perfect view above the clouds

 Optimally prepared for the trend

 “By investing a two-digit million figure into our new stretching and polishing plant, we are setting new standards and affirming our position as an innovative partner to our customers – fully in line with our vision “Evolution in Acrylics is our Passion,” says Krämer.
 A look into the future clearly shows that PLEXIGLAS® is on the right track.
-According to estimations, approx. 30,000 new passenger airplanes will be needed by 2031, as the PLEXIGLAS® aviation expert Mickal explains: “Clearly, there definitely is a high demand for high-quality stretched PMMA plates by PLEXIGLAS®.”
+According to estimations, approx. 30,000 new passenger airplanes will be needed by 2031, as the PLEXIGLAS® aviation expert Mickal explains: “Clearly, there definitely is a high demand for high-quality stretched PMMA sheets by PLEXIGLAS®.”